ShahlaQizil/Preparing_a_Dataset_for_fine-tuning/README.md

-# Patient Feedback Sentiment Analysis (BERT Fine-Tuning)
+# Preparing a Dataset for fine-tuning & Healthcare Sentiment Analysis BERT

 This project uses the **Cleveland Clinic Patients Feedback** dataset to fine-tune a BERT-base model for 3-class sentiment classification (Positive, Neutral, Negative).